isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 permalink: /our-programmes/plant-a-coral/
 description: ""
 third_nav_title: Conserving our Corals
+variant: markdown
 ---
-Caring and conserving our marine biodiversity is the social responsibility of every individual.

-The Garden City Fund’s Plant-A-Coral, Seed-A-Reef Programme is a platform for organisations and individuals to support the habitat enhancement efforts at the Sisters’ Islands Marine Park.
+The corals in Singapore’s waters are vulnerable to impact from climate change.
+The Garden City Fund’s Plant-A-Coral, Seed-A-Reef (PACSAR) Programme is a platform for organisations and individuals to support habitat enhancement efforts to improve coral reef cover and resilience.

-The Programme aims to enhance our marine biodiversity by providing areas for marine organisms to grow and reef fish to seek refuge.
-Coral nubbins (small coral fragments) will be transplanted from a coral nursery to Reef Enhancement Units (REUs).
+Coral nubbins (small coral fragments) will be transplanted from a coral nursery to degraded or artificial reefs.
+This aims to enhance our marine biodiversity by providing areas for marine organisms to grow and reef fish to seek refuge.

+In June 2023, NParks announced a new initiative to scale up existing coral restoration efforts and plant 100,000 corals in Singapore’s waters under PACSAR.
+Each transplanted coral nubbin will contribute towards this ambitious target.

 ![](/images/Staff%20preparing%20corals%20for%20attachment.jpg)
-*Staff preparing corals for attachment to the Reef Enhancement Unit*
+*Staff preparing corals for attachment to a Reef Enhancement Unit (REU)*

 # Process of Reef Enhancement

 ![](/images/Plant%20a%20Coral.png)

-Plant-A-Coral Initiative
+In what way can I contribute?
 ------------------------

 ### As a donor, you will